kevinguebert/kevinguebert.github.io/_posts/2018-03-28-react-meetup-recap.md

 ## JSX

-JSX is an HTML-like syntax that allows you to pass data as `props` (properties) to help dender dynamic values.
+JSX is an HTML-like syntax that allows you to pass data as `props` (properties) to help render dynamic values.

 #### What are `props`?
 `props` is data coming from the parent component.
 Note - `props` are *read only*